 - Car Parking is available onsite and included in your Blue Lagoon Iceland tickets.

-Reykjavik to Blue Lagoon taxi is possible, but its certainly not recommended as the price would be exorbinate.
+Reykjavik transport to Blue Lagoon by taxi is possible, but its certainly not recommended as the price would be exorbinate.
 The price of a Blue Lagoon to Reykjavik taxi is around 16,000 ISK or upwards of 100 plus U.S dollars.

 Bus to the Blue Lagoon from Reykjavik